isnastish/kvs-python-client/README.md

 ### Set up
 Clone the git repository and open it in your favourite editor.
 Specify an URL to your KVS service inside `.env` file as the following `KVS_SERVICE_URL="http://url-to-your-service"`.
 Follow this instruction on how to [run the service inside a docker container](https://github.com/isnastish/kvs?tab=readme-ov-file#running-kvs-service-in-a-docker-container).
 Install all the packages specified in `Pipfile.lock` by running `pipenv sync` and spawn a shell within the virtual environment with `pipenv shell`.
 Note that [pipenv](https://pipenv.pypa.io/en/latest/) tool is required.

-### Using KVSClient
+### Using KVS Client
-Once everything is set up and the service is running, the following code snippet shows how to test the connection using the `KVSClient` and `echo` rpc.
+Once everything is set up and the service is running, the following code snippet shows how to test the connection using the `Client` and `echo` rpc.
 ```py
 import asyncio